For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 There are loads of budget-friendly recipes over on our student recipes page, including:

-We spoke to a student chef who told us how to recreate your favourite KFC, Nando's and Wagamama meals at home for just £2 per portion.
+We spoke to a student chef who told us how to recreate your favourite KFC, Nando's and Wagamama meals at home for around £2 per portion.

-You can also pick up the Takeaway Secrets book to get all of your favourite fast-food recipes.
+You can also pick up the Takeaway Secrets book for your favourite fast-food recipes.

 Meal delivery services like HelloFresh and Gousto often have fakeaway options too.